axioslearning/curriculum/web/html/lists/description-lists.md

 [View CodePen](https://codepen.io/enkidevs/pen/LByPZZ)

-Next to having one term and one description, you can have multiple terms as well as multiple descriptions.
+In addition to having one term and one description, you can also have multiple terms and multiple descriptions.

 The same example with 1 term added: